LafayetteCollegeLibraries/metadata-guidelines/ldr-metadata-guidelines/content/descriptive metadata/alternative title.md

 Use for other forms of the title.

-- For example, use for versions of the title in languages other than English. \
+- For example, use for versions of the title in languages other than English.
-&rarr; Use the box to the right of the property in the Work dashboard to enter the language of the Title value
+  - Use the box to the right of the property in the Work dashboard to enter the language of the Title value

 - If the resource is an article or book chapter derived from a monograph series, use **Alternative Title** to contain the monograph series title.